 This is the First Page of the Folio with an introduction by Ben Jonson.
 I like to solve Sudoku puzzles and sometimes I write songs.
 Now, I can't claim they're GOOD songs but you can check them out on YouTube or Spotify.
 Here is a better view of the poem.

 Okay.
 See the line, "O, could he but have drawne his wit"?
 The word "drawne" drew my attention.
 I thought the Renaissance word "drawde" might have fit better.
 At least, that's what I had thought.

 Then I realized, "drawde" is Edward spelled backward and I noticed something else: if you read the letters to the left, almost straight down.
 They spell another name: de Vere.
 Do you see it?

 D-E-V-E-R-E, right?
 Sorry, guess I'm a little sloppy.

 Stratfordians may argue "that's not fair!
 He's cheating!"
 Why?
 Because I'm using half of the letter "W" as the "V" in DeVere's name.
 But don't blame me for the inconsistent typesetting.
-It appears they used two "V"s to create one "W" and sometimes a "V" is used as a "U".
+Typesetters often used two "V"s to create one "W" and sometimes a "V" is used as a "U".

 Next, if we look down from the top left, you can see the three capital letters spell out TWO.
 Just below that is a capital "H" and if you follow the capital letters upward in a diagonal direction, you will see they form the word "Hang" followed by the word Shakespeare.
 "Hang Shakespeare" but not DeVere.
 Looke in his Booke.
 Why?

 Could it be that Ben Jonson, who personally knew both men, has left us a secret message?
 After all, back in those days, thiefs were hung!